Paul has four paternal and three maternal aunts. Two maternal aunts are still living in Wisconsin.

 Visiting Aunt Donna and Joe in 1978

-During a two-day period, we spent a day and night on Aunt Donna's and Joe's farm outside of Hewitt.
+During two days, we spent a day and night on Aunt Donna's and Joe's farm outside of Hewitt.
 They had a big farmhouse and two bedrooms upstairs for all of us to spend the night.

 Half of Donna's and Joe's boys were almost grown up now.
 They had six boys and one stillborn daughter.
 The eldest, Joey, was 20 followed by Stevie at 18.
 The next four were Danny 16, Ricky 15, David 13, and Tommy 11.

 I can only remember seeing Ricky while we were there.
 He was Donna's favorite and constantly joked with my aunt.
 Ricky was special because he was suffering from muscular dystrophy.